zachallaun/seek/README.md

 		seek.py -p words.txt text_file.txt
 		seek,py -p words.txt *.extension

--i | --ignore_case:   Performs case-insensitve search.
+### -i | --ignore_case:
+Performs case-insensitve search.

-					  EXAMPLE: seek.py -i search_term path/to/file
+		seek.py -i search_term path/to/file
 		seek.py -i search_term *.extension

 (returns all lines matching search_term, SEARCH_TERM, SearcH_TERm etc. from path/to/file)

--S | --starts_with:   Searches for any lines with words that start with search term.
+## -S | --starts_with:
+Searches for any lines with words that start with search term.

-					  EXAMPLE: seek.py -S ten /path/to/file
+		seek.py -S ten /path/to/file
 		seek.py -S ten *.extension

 (returns all lines including words such as tennis, tenure, tent, etc)

--s | --line_starts_with: Searches for any lines where the line starts with search term.
+## -s | --line_starts_with:
+Searches for any lines where the line starts with search term.

-						 EXAMPLE: seek.py -s search_term /path/to/file
+		seek.py -s search_term /path/to/file
 		seek.py -s search_term *.extension

--E | --ends_with:   Searches for any lines with words that end with search term.
+## -E | --ends_with:
+Searches for any lines with words that end with search term.

-					EXAMPLE: seek.py -S ted /path/to/file
+		seek.py -S ted /path/to/file
 		seek.py -S ted *.extension

 (returns all lines including words such as painted, invited, etc)

--e | --line_ends_with: Searches for any lines where the line ends with search term.
+## -e | --line_ends_with:
+Searches for any lines where the line ends with search term.

-					   EXAMPLE: seek.py -s search_term /path/to/file
+		seek.py -s search_term /path/to/file
 		seek.py -s search_term *.extension

--w | --match_whole_word: Searches for any lines with words that as a whole match the search_term.
+## -w | --match_whole_word:
+Searches for any lines with words that as a whole match the search_term.

-						 EXAMPLE: seek.py -w search_term /path/to/file
+		seek.py -w search_term /path/to/file
 		seek.py -w search_term *.extension

--r | --recursive_dir:  Searches recursively for any lines containing search_term in files within 						indicated directory.
+## -r | --recursive_dir:
+Searches recursively for any lines containing search_term in files within indicated directory.

-					   EXAMPLE: seek.py -r search_term /path/to/directory
+		seek.py -r search_term /path/to/directory
-					            seek.py -r search_term *.extension (searches current directory recursively for files with .extension) (returns filename: line number: line text)
+		seek.py -r search_term *.extension (searches current directory recursively for files with .extension)

+(returns filename: line number: line text)

--l | --list_filenames: Searches for any files containing search_term in current directory and
+## -l | --list_filenames:
+Searches for any files containing search_term in current directory and returns filenames

-					   returns filenames
-					   EXAMPLE: seek.py -l search_term
+		seek.py -l search_term
 		seek.py -l search_term *.extension

--y | --synonym_search: Searches for any files containing a match for the search_term and *any* of
-					   the synonym words returned from the dictionary API.
+## -y | --synonym_search:
+Searches for any files containing a match for the search_term and *any* of the synonym words returned from the dictionary.

-					   EXAMPLE: seek.py -y search_term /parth/to/file
+		seek.py -y search_term /parth/to/file
 		seek.py -y search_term *.extension